flexcompute/Flow360/examples/migration_guide/README.md

 - beta
 - reference_mach

-and returns an `AerospaceCondition` class instatiated based on given parameters.
+and returns an `AerospaceCondition` class instantiated based on given parameters.

 `project_length_unit` is the length unit of the geometry or mesh used in the project.